Existence results in large-strain magnetoelasticity: Introduction

 \section{Introduction}

-Magnetic skyrmions are spin textures emerging in magnetic systems lacking inversion symmetry, and which are therefore chiral.
-From a mathematical point of view, they can be regarded as topological defects in the magnetic texture, carrying a suitable topological charge, known as skyrmion winding number.

-The notion of skyrmion has been named after the high-energy physicist T. Skyrme, who initially introduced it as a tool for describing the stability of hadrons.
-Ever since, skyrmions have played a central role in the description of multiple condensed-matter phenomena, ranging from Bose-Einstein condensates, to liquid crystals, and to quantum Hall systems.
-The presence of helical structures in magnetic crystals was originally predicted by I. Dzyaloshinskii.
-Magnetic skyrmions were then identified both in magnetic systems lacking inversion symmetry (such as MnSi) \cite{fert.reyren.cros}, as well as in ultrathin films and multilayers.
-The chirality of these structures is determined by asymmetric exchange interactions known as Dzyaloshinskii-Moriya Interactions (DMI) terms \cite{giovanni18, giovanni23}.

-Due to their small size, high stability, and to the fact that they can be written or deleted individually on magnetic stripes, these quasiparticles are reckoned as the most promising carrier of information for future storage and computing devices.
-As such, they are currently regarded as one of the emerging technologies in next-generation spintronics, and the question of how to manipulate them using mechanical loads is the focus of an intense research activity \cite{hu.wang}.
-This naturally calls for a mathematical analysis of chiral effects in the magnetoelastic framework.

-In this paper, we initiate a study of chirality in active materials at large strains by proving an existence result for optimal configurations of a magnetostrictive material in which DMI terms are also taken into account, both for the static problem, and for an associated quasistatic evolution.
+In this paper, {\MMM we study a variational model for magnetoelastic materials at large strains and we provide existence results for optimal configurations, both in the static and in the quasistatic setting.}